 I finished all the chapters 2 and I have Cyrus at 35, a couple people at 30, the rest 24-27 or so.
 Probably just going to do miscellaneous grinding and shopping for another session or two.
 Most of the sidequests are too enigmatic to really be able to just sit down and try to solve some so that’s not really gonna help much.

-― I have measured out my life in coffee shop loyalty cards (silby), Saturday, 6 October 2018 03:33 (eleven months ago) link
+― I have measured out my life in coffee shop loyalty cards (silby), Saturday, 6 October 2018 03:33 (one year ago) link

 My partner managed to kill a Cait in one lucky fight where she had a surprise round a while ago, some of her dudes leveled up like twice.

-― I have measured out my life in coffee shop loyalty cards (silby), Tuesday, 9 October 2018 18:13 (eleven months ago) link
+― I have measured out my life in coffee shop loyalty cards (silby), Tuesday, 9 October 2018 18:13 (one year ago) link

 i played this game for almost 60 hours and never managed to kill one of those